Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Customers-Filters.md

 ## isUnknown

+Search for customers that are not private or company.

 | Property  | Required | Default value | Description                                    |
 |-----------|----------|---------------|------------------------------------------------|
 | isUnknown | No       | 1             | Find customers that are not private or company |